Oracle Tuning Concepts

 - Tune the Oracle Parallel Server (OPS)

-In this course, you will learn and practice Oracle tuning concepts with two kinds of simulations:
+In this course, you will learn and practice Oracle tuning concepts with two kinds of presentation methods:

 Oracle Course Series